 Its curved bevel allows for return losses between -40 dB and -55 dB.
 As you may notice, this is an improvement over the PC finish type.

-What Does APC Stand For?
+UPC vs. APC–What Does APC Stand For?

 UPC vs APC: How to Identify Each

 The above image illustrates the slant of the APC connector.
-As you can see, unlike any other finish, the APC sports an 8-degree slant with an almost sharp edge.
+As you can see, unlike any other finish, the APC sports an 8-degree angle with an almost sharp edge.
 APC connectors are usually green, while UPC connectors tend to be blue or grey.

 Furthermore, APC provides a lower return loss than UPC.
-As we have mentioned previously, with UPC polishing, you can get return losses that are as low as -50 dB.
+As we have mentioned previously, with UPC polishing, you can get return losses as low as -50 dB.
 On the other hand, APC will give you return losses as low as -65 dB.

 Differences between FLAT, PC, UPC, and APC Connectors

-Nevertheless, the question is, why do we choose to focus only on UPC vs APC types?
+Nevertheless, the question is, why do we choose to focus only on UPC vs. APC types?
 The following table will help you understand why.
 In it, we will compare nominal reflectance as decibels and percentages.

 Which One Should You Choose?